caohanh1502/Zalo-Login-JS/README.md

 - Copy the app ID of your application and paste it into stringvalue.js
 - Upload files to your web hosting, then verify the domain: ```https://developers.zalo.me/app/<Your_App_ID>/verify-domain```
 ### Get rid of the saved access token (force logout):
-- Go to Zalo web https://chat.zalo.me
+- Go to Zalo web: https://chat.zalo.me
 - Login, then logout.